Must-see Christmas Trees in Mayfair

 The Connaught Christmas tree

 On the corner of Mount Street is The Connaught hotel‘s world-famous Christmas tree, which is designed by a different artist every year.
-This year’s tree has been designed by British artist and sculptor Dame Rachel Whiteread.
-The British-sourced Premier Nordmann tree stands 31ft tall on Carlos Place and is festooned with 102 circular neon white hoops.
+Last year’s Christmas tree (pictured above) was designed by London-based artist Suzy Murphy and was playfully decorated with glittering dog decorations.

 While you’re on Mount Street, enjoy special Christmas dining menus at The Connaught and see the shops and restaurants transformed with eye-catching Christmas decorations.
 A must for Instagrammers, showstopping displays include one at Scott’s seafood restaurant.